 The Climate Change Authority was to be an autonomous government department, housed in Islamabad and led by scientists, academics, industrialists, agriculturalists and serving and retired government servants, with a chairperson appointed by the prime minister.

-It was to formulate adaptation

-and mitigation policies and projects designed to meet Pakistan's obligations under international climate accords like the Paris Agreement.
-The Authority is yet to become operational.

-Pakistan's National Adaptation Plan was initiated in 2021.
-The plan was unveiled on 26 July 2023, by then-climate change minister Sherry Rehman.
-The National Adaptation Plan calls for a climate-resilient Pakistan in which the capacity of local communities to protect themselves and their environment is enhanced by providing green jobs, sustainable infrastructure, technology and effective coordination between the government, private sector and civil society.
+It was to formulate adaptation and mitigation policies and projects designed to meet Pakistan's obligations under international climate accords like the Paris Agreement.
+The Authority is yet to become operational.4 plan5 was unveiled 6 on 26 July 2023, by then-climate change minister Sherry Rehman.7 The National Adaptation Plan calls for a climate-resilient Pakistan in which the capacity of local communities to protect themselves and their environment is enhanced by providing green jobs, sustainable infrastructure, technology and effective coordination between the government, private sector and civil society.